 - The Energy Act needs to include a sectoral emissions reductions target that is aligned with the Paris Agreement with a plan to decarbonise the energy mix.

 - Ensure that all sectors implement an MRV framework as required under the Climate Change Act to track and report on progress on climate action.

 - Ensure that the existing channels for the participation of the Kenyan public in the decision-making process are being used effectively so that governmental decisions reflect the different opinions.

 - Improve the stakeholder consultation process to enable non-state actors from marginalised areas to participate in decision-making processes.

 Kenya's Climate Governance

 These tables from the report give an overview and analysis of the key factors of Kenya's governance to enable effective climate action.
-We look at the country's key institutions, strategies, targets and legislation, as well at a sectoral level for the agriculture and forestry sector.
+We look at the country's key institutions, strategies, targets and legislation.

 Our 2019 assessment of Kenya's climate governance is available here.